wperitz/No-Reservations-Understanding-Consumer-Behavior-in-the-Hotel-Industry/README.md

-# Hotel Hunch: Understanding Consumer Behavior in the Hotel Industry
+# # No Reservations: Understanding Consumer Behavior in the Hotel Industry

 #### Authored by: Justin Chuderewicz, Mitchell Flattum, Andrew Hunter, William Peritz